dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/edit-ws-assoc2.png

 * The user you shared your workspace with can now log in, select your collaborative workspace and add something, e.g. a note.
 It will automatically appear in the workspace, visible to all workspace members.

+.. note:: You can create memberships in every workspace that you have write permission in.

 **********
 Topic maps